ibm-cloud-docs/containers/cs_storage_block.md

 Before you begin, [target your CLI](cs_cli_install.html#cs_cli_configure) to the cluster where you want to install the {{site.data.keyword.Bluemix_notm}} Block Storage plug-in.

-1. Install [Helm](cs_integrations.html#helm) on the cluster where you want to use the {{site.data.keyword.Bluemix_notm}} Block Storage plug-in.
+1. Install [Helm and add the {{site.data.keyword.Bluemix_notm}} Helm chart repository](cs_integrations.html#helm) to the cluster where you want to use the {{site.data.keyword.Bluemix_notm}} Block Storage plug-in.
-2. Update the helm repo to retrieve the latest version of all helm charts in this repo.
+2. Update the Helm repo to retrieve the latest version of all Helm charts in this repo.
    ```
    helm repo update
    ```